gcapes/git-course-mace/_episodes/05-branching.md

 versions they come from.
 We now need to manually edit the file to resolve the conflict.
 This means removing the mark-up and doing one of:

-- Keep the local version, which is the one marked-up by HEAD i.e.
+- Keep the local version, which is the one marked-up by *HEAD* i.e.
 *% Convert key temperature values between Fahrenheit, Kelvin, and Celsius*

-- Keep the remote version, which is the one marked-up by paperWJohn i.e. *% Check temperature conversions between Kelvin, Fahrenheit, Celsius and
+- Keep the remote version, which is the one marked-up by *newton* i.e. *% Check temperature conversions between Kelvin, Fahrenheit, Celsius and
 % Newton*